About Assisi Animal Sanctuary

 Assisi will only consider euthanasia in cases of incurable illness causing ongoing suffering or where behavioural issues may put people or other animals at risk.

 Any decision to euthanise an animal under our care will require a careful consultation between at least one veterinary surgeon and the CEO*, guided by those who work with the animal on a daily basis.
 These cases will always be rare and will be the exception to our normal practice.

 *In circumstances where the veterinary surgeon judges the animal distress to be severe, and where seeking the CEO’s consent may cause undue delay, we recognise that he/she may be required to perform the euthanasia immediately in consultation with those working with the animal on a daily basis.

 Make a Donation

-Assisi does not receive any Government funding and therefore relies solely on donations from individuals and organisations within our community to keep our Sanctuary going.
+Assisi relies heavily on donations from individuals and organisations within our community to keep our Sanctuary going.
 Your donation will make a huge difference to the wellbeing of the animals in our care and help us to provide the much needed day to day requirements to meet their welfare needs.